Xipooo/Classroom/Exercises/Front End Foundations/Exercise6.md

         <li>Declare a variable using <em>let</em> called GOTHouse but do not assign it a value</li>
         <li>Write an if statement that checks if GOTHouse is undefined</li>
         <li>If GOTHouse is undefined write to the console window a warning that the variable is undefined</li>
+        <li>If GOTHouse is defined then write to the console a messge saying success</li>
     </ul>
     <li>Commit and merge your changes to your local repository and Github</li>
     <li><em><strong>Check if any fellow students need help with the exercise</strong></em></li>